Lim colim versus colim lim. II: Derived limits over a pospace: Introduction

 In \S\ref{simplicial hyperspace} we additionally prove the following (see Lemma \ref{simplicial hyperspace-def}(c) and Theorems \ref{simplicial-hyperspace}, \ref{topology3}).

-\begin{ThB} The embedding $e$ of $K(X)$ into the space $C(X,\R)$ of real-valued functions on $X$, given by $e(A)(x)=d(x,A)$, extends to an injective map of $|K(X)|$ in $C(X,\R)$ such that the induced topology on $|K(X)|$ does not depend on the choice of the metric $d$ on $X$.
-Moreover, it coincides with the two topologies of Theorem A. \end{ThB}
+\begin{maintheorem} The embedding $e$ of $K(X)$ into the space $C(X,\R)$ of real-valued functions on $X$, given by $e(A)(x)=d(x,A)$, extends to an injective map of $|K(X)|$ in $C(X,\R)$ such that the induced topology on $|K(X)|$ does not depend on the choice of the metric $d$ on $X$.
+Moreover, it coincides with the two topologies of Theorem \ref{thA}. \end{maintheorem}